 However, I have activated the grams-to-cups conversions on the recipe card.
 Simply click on "cups".
 For these conversions, cups are equal to 240mL/8 fl oz, tablespoons are 15mL and teaspoons are 5mL.

 How to Make an Orange Loaf Cake

 This specific cake is based on my Vanilla Tray Bake.
-In which I use the method of beating the eggs and sugar together before adding melted butter.
-I prefer this method, mostly because room temperature butter can be difficult to obtain in New Zealand, especially during the cooler months of the year.
+I use the method of beating the eggs and sugar together before adding melted butter.
+I prefer this method, mostly because room-temperature butter can be difficult to obtain in New Zealand, especially during the cooler months of the year.

-This cake can either be enjoyed by drizzling with the sweetened orange juice or by making an orange glaze.
+This cake can either be enjoyed by drizzling it with sweetened orange juice or by making an orange glaze.

 Preheat the oven to 170°C/340F.
 Grease a loaf tin and set it aside.
 Melt the butter and allow it to cool a bit.
 Zest one of the oranges using a zesting tool or Microplane.
 Juice all of the oranges.